-I am currently a Lecturer in the Department of History at Columbia University and a member of the New York-Cambridge Training Collaboration.
+I am currently an Assistant Professor in the Department of History at Sam Houston State University.
 I earned my PhD in History from the University of Michigan in 2018.

 My research focuses on twentieth-century Britain’s changing shopping spaces and practices.
 More specifically, I trace how and why ordinary town and city-center retail institutions—such as open-air markets, ethnic-minority shopkeepers, and itinerant vendors—helped define the boundaries of “the local” in a globalizing economy, and the effects of this configuration for categories of cultural identity across towns and cities in England, Scotland, and Wales.
 You can read a bit more about my scholarly interests here.